-To participate, you must be 15 years or older at the time of placement AND be a Victorian resident and studying year 10 or 11 at a Victorian secondary school.
+To participate, you must be 15 years or older at the time of placement AND be a Victorian resident studying year 10 or 11 at a Victorian secondary school.

 How to apply

-- 19 November 2021 — for Terms 1 & 2, 2022
+- 19 November 2021 — Applications close for placements in Terms 1 & 2, 2022

-- 27 May 2022 — for Terms 3 & 4, 2022
+- 27 May 2022 — Applications close for placements in Terms 3 & 4, 2022

 We are also committed to selecting students from a range of metropolitan and regional schools, as well as from government, independent and Catholic schools.

 We will let you know the outcome of your Expression of Interest within 3 weeks of the closing dates.

 This program is offered during the weeks when Parliament is sitting (meeting).
 The 2022 sitting days will be published as soon as they are available.
 This program is suitable for students interested in politics, economics and/or legal studies.
 There is also a customer service component of this program in supporting MPs and visitors to Parliament.
 During this placement, you will work with staff who directly support the sittings such as:

 Examples of the tasks and activities you might be involved in include: